Wahoo CLIMB vs. Elite Rizer: Which One is Worth Your Money?

 Maximum Load

-Both devices differ in terms of the maximum load, e.g., your weight and the weight of your bike.
+Both simulators differ in terms of the maximum load, e.g., your weight and your bike’s weight.
 Although this is probably not a deal-breaker for most riders, it is worth mentioning.

 Wahoo CLIMB’s maximum load is 250 lb (113 kg), while Elite Rizer’s is 264.5 lb (120 kg).